 Final Cut Pro video formats: Apple Animation/Intermediate codec, Apple ProRes(all versions), AVC-intra, AVCHD (AVC-LongG, AVC-Intra Class 50/100/200/4:4:4 and AVC-Intra LT), DV (DVCAM, DVCPRO, and DVCPRO50), DVCPRO HD, H.264, HDV, HEVC, iFrame, Motion JPEG(OpenDML only), MPEG IMX(D-10), REDCODE RAW (R3D), Uncompressed 10-bit 4:2:2, Uncompressed 8-bit 4:2:2, XAVC, XDCAM HD/EX/HD422, QuickTime formats, XF-AVC, XF-HEVC.

-Step 3: Edit the DVD Video
+Step 6 (Optional): Edit the DVD Video.

 There are some basic editing features provided: back on the main interface, click the Edit button next to the selected title, then you can crop video file size, trim video segment, merge video files, import external subtitle file (*.srt), etc. if necessary.

-Step 4: Start DVD to Final Cut Pro Conversion
+Step 7: Start DVD to Final Cut Pro Conversion

 It delivers significantly improved performance on the accessibility to the latest copy protected DVD movies, attributing to the new DVD Navigator Analysis technology that enables you to rip new Disney copy protected DVD on Mac all of a sudden.

-Step 5: Import the DVD Video to Final Cut Pro (X)
+Step 8: Import the DVD Video to Final Cut Pro (X)